Out-of-the-Box Recruiting Ideas for a Tight Labor Market

 Don’t rule out traditional job-seeking platforms like job boards.
 But why not change up your messaging so your listing stands out among the thousands of others copied and pasted over and over by hiring managers?

-While the historical legitimacy of the ad is muddy, it’s still a great example of a description that grabs the reader’s attention and gets people talking.
-You can do the same by spicing up your ‘help wanted’ ads with humor, wit, surprise or sentimentality.
+While the ad’s historical legitimacy is muddy, it’s still a great example of a description that grabs the reader’s attention and gets people talking.
+You can do the same by spicing up your ‘help wanted’ ads with humor, wit, surprise, or sentimentality.

 3. Host a party